 From the modern and bustling city of Dar es Salaam, enjoy a boat ride in the mangroves of a coastal park at Saadani where the ocean meets the bush.
-Driving inland, on this Tanzania wildlife safari we sample Afromontane forests in the foothills of the largest and most diverse range of Africa’s Eastern Arc, the Udzungwa Mountains.
-From here we visit three famous national parks with ample time for finding wildlife and birds of savannah, acacia woodland, and Miombo woodland at Ruaha, Mikumi, and Nyerere (formerly Selous Game Reserve) National Parks.
+Fly over to Pemba Island, a fabulous island with endemic birds and life lived as it was in simpler times.
+Next, we sample Afromontane forests in the foothills of the largest and most diverse range of Africa’s Eastern Arc, the Udzungwa Mountains.
+From here we visit two famous national parks with ample time for finding wildlife and birds of savannah, acacia woodland, and Miombo woodland at Ruaha and Mikumi, with flights to connect them and ease your travel.
+Those with more time can add a third splendid park, Nyerere (formerly Selous Game Reserve).

-This is a new Tanzania safari trip for Naturalist Journeys, but well researched and we are confident it is a superb opportunity.
-We are once again teaming up with Cisticola Tours to pair their local expertise with that of our company founder, Peg Abbott, veteran of over twenty Africa trips.
-We travel in rugged and well-equipped land cruisers between parks.
+We are once again teaming up with Cisticola Tours to pair their local expertise with that of David Mehlman, Naturalist Journeys’ first Guide of the Year recipient in 2022.
 The group size is limited to just 10 participants in two vehicles.

 Tour Highlights